|

 There

-is some inconsistency in dates with the World Cup.
-In Chapter 8, Ludo Bagman welcomes everyone to the "four hundred
+velvet-covered, tasseled programs In Chapter 8, Ludo Bagman welcomes everyone to the "four hundred

 and twenty second Quidditch World Cup".
 However, Quidditch through the Ages sets forth the history of the World